joshl26/resume-wrangler/README.md

 - Render - Cloud platform as a service used as a web application deployment model.

-- AWS - Mongodb is hosted on Amazon ec2 instance.
+- AWS - MongoDB is hosted on Amazon ec2 instance.

 <a name="project-setup"></a>

 ## Project Setup

-Electronics inventory uses Javascript so you will need node.js installed to run this application, which includes downloading its dependencies.
+Electronics inventory uses JavaScript, so you will need node.js installed to run this application, which includes downloading its dependencies.
 If you don't have node installed you can get that [here](https://nodejs.org/en/).

 You will also need `git` installed on your computer.
 You can download it [here](https://git-scm.com/downloads).